haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Fix several bugs relate to Gantt chart
 * Display the new user information when user re-login by another account
 * Fix missing assets in email template
+* Some views can not display well on internet explorer browser

 Version 5.0.7
 -----------------------------